ABZ-Aaron/Classic-Models-Pipeline/Documentation/ProcessingSetup.md

     - Under members, search and add classics app
     - Review and assign.
-    - What we've done here is allowed our service principle contribuer access to our storage account
-     - In Databricks, under workspace, create a folder `Classics`, and in there create another folder `Setup`
+    - What we've done here is allowed our service principle contribuer access to our storage account s- In Databricks, under workspace, create a folder `Classics`, and in there create another folder `Setup`
-    -